What is the difference between federal and state gun laws? Why do I need to understand both?

 - someone who has a current protection order against him/her (a “respondent”) that meets the following three conditions:

-- It was issued after a hearing and the respondent received notice of the hearing beforehand and had the opportunity to participate in the hearing;
+- The order was issued after a hearing and the respondent received notice of the hearing beforehand and had the opportunity to participate in the hearing;

-- It restrains the respondent from doing any of the following:
+- The order restrains the respondent from doing any of the following:

 - harassing, stalking, or threatening an intimate partner, the intimate partner’s child, or the respondent’s child; or